olivercarlson/JS-Interview-Questions/README.md

 ### What is this question intending to test?

-This question is intended to test your knowledge of closures in JavaScript.
+Typically, this question is intended to test your knowledge of closures in JavaScript.

-It may be unintentionally testing:
+It may be also be intentionally or unintentionally testing:

 - If you're used to ES2015's let & const, it may be testing whether or not you remember the lexical scoping rules of var.

 - If you understand the Event Loop in JavaScript (a setTimeout of even 0 will pop us at the back of the message queue!)

-- If you understand Pass By Reference and Pass By Value in function calls.
+- If you understand the difference between Pass By Reference and Pass By Value in function calls.

 ### Why am I being asked this?

-It's important to remember that before ES2015 JavaScript had no block level scoping.
-Thus the necessity of understanding a simple closure was extremely important.
+Before ES2015 JavaScript had no block level scoping.
+Thus the necessity of understanding a simple closure was extremely important - this was essentially a bread and butter pattern to know.

-A common task could be say looping over an array [1,2,3,4,5] and inserting several buttons to the DOM with an event handler and text equal to 'i' in the loop.
+A common task could be say looping over an array [1,2,3,4,5] and inserting several buttons to the DOM with an event handler and text equal to the value of 'i' in the loop.

 ### Solution: